Kruithne/nwjs-installer/README.md

 ```

 Notes on locale:
 - You should use the locale IDs that Chromium uses, not platform-specific variations.
-For example, don't use `en` (OSX variation) for `en-US`, `@kogs/nwjs` will automatically adjust this when building for OSX.
+For example, don't use `en` (OSX variation) for `en-US`, `nwjs-installer` will automatically adjust this when building for OSX.
 - The locale files **are** not related to the language content of your application, it is related to the environment in which the application will be deployed. **Do not** exclude locale files unless you are 100% sure of the locale of the computers your application will be deployed onto.
-- The use of hyphens and underscores differs between platforms, as such you can use either and `@kogs/nwjs` will automatically adjust them depending on the target platform (e.g `en-gb` == `en_gb`).
+- The use of hyphens and underscores differs between platforms, as such you can use either and `nwjs-installer` will automatically adjust them depending on the target platform (e.g `en-gb` == `en_gb`).
 - Locale flags are case-insensitive (e.g `en-GB` == `en-gb`).

 ### Remove .pak.info

 During the Chromium build process for Windows and Linux builds, a `.pak.info` file is generated for each `.pak` file in `/locales`.
 [Since 2018, CEF has been removing these files](https://bitbucket.org/chromiumembedded/cef/issues/2375) as part of their build script, but nw.js still includes them.

 These files are not needed and can be safely removed.
-To help with this, `@kogs/nwjs` will automatically remove these if the `--remove-pak-info` option is used.
+To help with this, `nwjs-installer` will automatically remove these if the `--remove-pak-info` option is used.

 ```bash
 nwjs --remove-pak-info # Removes .pak.info files.
 ```

 The `--remove-pak-info` is a more convinient and readable way of doing `--exclude "^locales\/([^.]+)\.pak\.info|$"` (see [Excluding Files](#excluding-files)) and skips OSX builds as they do not include these files.

-## What is `@kogs`?
-`@kogs` is a collection of packages that I've written to consolidate the code I often reuse across my projects with the following goals in mind:

-- Consistent API.
-- Minimal dependencies.
-- Full TypeScript definitions.
-- Avoid feature creep.
-- ES6+ syntax.

-All of the packages in the `@kogs` collection can be found [on npm under the `@kogs` scope.](https://www.npmjs.com/settings/kogs/packages)

 ## Contributing / Feedback / Issues
 Feedback, bug reports and contributions are welcome.
 Please use the [GitHub issue tracker](https://github.com/Kruithne/kogs-nwjs/issues) and follow the guidelines found in the [CONTRIBUTING](CONTRIBUTING.md) file.